Hsiang1110/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-Hw4/README.md

 * CUDA 10.1

 ## Preprocess.ipynb
-* Flip vertically and horizontally
+* Flipping vertically and horizontally
 * Rotation with three different degrees
-* Change the brightness, color and contrast
+* Changing the brightness, color and contrast